calimero-network/calimero-marketplace/app-prompt.md

 These are the stakeholders in the marketplace app:

 - Admins
-- Marketplace Owners
 - Sellers
 - Buyers

 I'll now give you the first happy path scenario that you'll build around.

-- Admin spins up a new Calimero Marketplace instance creating the Context Manager that contains the list of marketplaces.
-Every marketplace is a separate context.
+- Admin and marketplace owner spins up a new Calimero Marketplace for a certain type of a good (eg. electronics)

-- Marketplace Owner requests from the Admin to create a new marketplace with the following data - store name, type of goods, (more fields to be decided at a later point) - the data is signed by the wallet - this should be the base wallet used for kickbacks

-- Admin adds the new owner and pairs it's newly generated id with the new owners wallet address
+- Marketplace has a store page that shows the list of items that are being sold

-- First Seller comes in and requests to start selling; submits the following data - company details (legal stuff, no kyc for now), product details (name, quantity, prices) - data signed by Sellers Base wallet
+- First Seller comes in and requests to start selling; submits the following data - company details (no kyc for now) and product details (name, quantity, prices) - sings with a wallet (TODO, leave it as a stub at first)

-- Marketplace Owner verifies the signature and approves
+- Admin verifies the signature and approves; sellers product is then shown on the store page; store page is reachable for everyone

-- First buyer comes in and purchases a product - tokens (USDC) submitted into the escrow - QR code is generated with a short link containing a payload the the buyer will sign
+- A Buyer wants to purchase the product in USDC - tokens (USDC) submitted into the escrow - QR code is generated with a short link containing a payload the the buyer will sign

 - Goods arrive to the user, users app scans the QR code which triggers escrow release